Chijioke-Mekeachi/lingwar/Documentation.md

  either plane text or text stored in a variable

+Varable :
+[DataType] [VariableName]

+@@@@@ DataTypes in LingWar🐱‍👤
+INT :
+INT keyword is used to define a interger variable
+Syntax: INT [VariableName]

+STR
+STR keyword is used to define a string variable
+Syntax: STR [VariableName]

+FLOAT
+FLOAT keyword is used to define a floating point variable
+Syntax: FLOAT [VariableName]

+POINTER VARIABEL
+Adding a * at the end of the varable type turns the variable to a pointer

 Collect input value:
 READ [Text to be display when collecting text], [variable]